fbpx

 Staples:

-The tilt rod is connected to the louvers with the staples.
-This allows them to be controlled together.
+Tilt rods are connected to the louvers with these staples.
+This allows each louver to be controlled together.

 Tilt Rod Notch: